 The three-storey house is furnished with period antiques.
-The ornately decorated living room held tertulias (soirees) where the young ladies played piano and sang and bailes (dances).
+The ornately decorated living room held tertulias (soirees) where the young ladies played the piano and sang and bailes (dances).

-Lunch at Barbara’s Restaurant in Plaza San Luis next door offers and atmosphere that is evocative of old-world colonial charm.
+Lunch at Barbara’s Restaurant in Plaza San Luis next door offers an atmosphere that is evocative of old-world colonial charm.

 Filipino designers have a European flair at designing gorgeous shoes and clothes, minus the hefty price tags.